danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

 In practice, Xcode or the OS gathers information such as identities of the app, its developer, and the device, and then makes a decision on whether or not this is an acceptable combination for building/running.
 If it fails, the error is expressed as some kind of code signing issues.
 Here is [a list from Apple](https://developer.apple.com/library/archive/technotes/tn2407/_index.html).

-Basically Apple asks these questions at various points such as build, install, release and run time,
+Apple asks these questions at various points such as build, install, release and run time,

 - Who is the developer?
 - What app is this?